3 easy steps to begin your URAC designation

 • CMS identified IROs as the independent and impartial entities that will serve as an arbiter

-• URAC is the sole accreditor of IROs; this new designation offers IROs an opportunity to highlight their singular legal, regulatory and clinical expertise in dispute resolution
+• URAC is the sole accreditor of IROs; this new designation offers IROs an opportunity to highlight their singular expertise in clinical review and legal dispute resolution

-• URAC's standards are aligned with the No Surprises Act, including a focus on consumer protection and empowerment
+• URAC's standards are aligned with the Centers for Medicare and Medicaid Services' requirements for independent dispute entities, including a focus on consumer protection and empowerment

 Benefits of Independent Dispute Resolution Accreditation

 URAC's Independent Dispute Resolution program positions an organization to be more competitive in the market when responding to a request for proposal.
-Health plans, payers, providers, and the Center for Medicaid and Medicare Services (CMS) recognize URAC’s Independent Dispute Resolution Designation as a catalyst in advancing consumer protection for surprise medical billing.
+Health plans, payers, providers and CMS recognize URAC’s Independent Dispute Resolution Designation as a catalyst in advancing consumer protection for surprise medical billing.

 URAC standards align with the Federal (and State, if applicable) independent dispute resolution processes.
 In some State jurisdictions, accreditation may be an alternative to, or a substitute for, state oversight requirements for dispute resolution.